-- Certified out-of-court dispute settlement bodies shall make the fees, or the mechanisms used to determine the fees, known to the recipient of the services and the online platform concerned before engaging in the dispute settlement. - 4.
-Member States may establish out-of-court dispute settlement bodies for the purposes of paragraph 1 or support the activities of some or all out-of-court dispute settlement bodies that they have certified in accordance with paragraph 2. - Member States shall ensure that any of their activities undertaken under the first subparagraph do not affect the ability of their Digital Services Coordinators to certify the bodies concerned in accordance with paragraph 2. - 5.
-Digital Services Coordinators shall notify to the Commission the out-of-court dispute settlement bodies that they have certified in accordance with paragraph 2, including where applicable the specifications referred to in the second subparagraph of that paragraph.
-The Commission shall publish a list of those bodies, including those specifications, on a dedicated website, and keep it updated. - 6.
+Certified Authorised out-of-court dispute settlement bodies shall make the fees, or the mechanisms used to determine the fees, known to the recipient of the services or to the individuals or entities that have submitted a notice and the provider of the online platform concerned before engaging in the dispute settlement.

+4. Member States may establish out-of-court dispute settlement bodies for the purposes of paragraph 1 or support the activities of some or all out-of-court dispute settlement bodies that they have been certified authorised in accordance with paragraph 2.

+Member States shall ensure that any of their activities undertaken under the first subparagraph do not affect the ability of their Digital Services Coordinators to certify authorise the bodies concerned in accordance with paragraph 2.

+- 4a.The Digital Services Coordinator that awarded the status of out-of-court dispute settlement body to an entity shall revoke that status if it determines, following an investigation either on its own initiative or on the basis information received by third parties, that the body no longer meets the conditions set out in paragraph 2.
+Before revoking that status, the Digital Services Coordinator shall afford the body an opportunity to react to the findings of its investigation and its intention to revoke the body's authorisation. - 5.
+Digital Services Coordinators shall notify to the Commission the out-of-court dispute settlement bodies that they have certified authorised in accordance with paragraph 2, including where applicable the specifications referred to in the second subparagraph of that paragraph. as well as the out-of-court dispute settlement bodies whose authorisation they have revoked.
+The Commission shall publish a list of those bodies, including those specifications, on a dedicated website that is easily accessible, and keep it updated. - 6.
 This Article is without prejudice to Directive 2013/11/EU and alternative dispute resolution procedures and entities for consumers established under that Directive.
-Any attempt to reach an out-of-court agreement on the settlement of a dispute in accordance with this Article shall not affect the rights of the providers of online platform services and of the recipients of the service concerned to initiate judicial proceedings at any time before, during or after the out-of-court dispute settlement process.